Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: Introduction

-There is also a general microlocal approach to degenerate boundary value problems developed by Mazzeo--Melrose \cite{mazzeo:1987}, Mazzeo \cite{mazzeo:1991}, Mazzeo--Vertman \cite{mazzeo:2013}, among many others.
-The work of Vasy \cite{vasy:2012:apde} on aAdS spaces makes use of this technology.
+There is also a general microlocal approach to degenerate boundary value problems developed by Mazzeo--Melrose \cite{mazzeo:1987} and Mazzeo \cite{mazzeo:1991}, culminating in the work of Mazzeo--Vertman \cite{mazzeo:2013} on general boundary value problems.
 In particular, the elliptic theory in \cite{mazzeo:2013} could likely reproduce the results of this paper, and is also applicable to much more general classes of elliptic operators.
 On the other hand, the approach developed here is directly motivated by the physics literature.
 For instance, the Sobolev spaces used in this paper were originally defined in \cite{warnick:2013:cmp} to give precise meaning to the energy renormalization implicit in the work of Breitenlohner--Freedman \cite{breitenlohner:1982:plb}.
+Furthermore, the parameter-dependent (or semiclassical) theory is not developed in \cite{mazzeo:2013}.
 There is also a simplicity advantage in using physical space methods, rather than a more sophisticated microlocal approach.

-Bessel operators of the precise kind studied here arise in numerous contexts outside of general relativity with negative cosmological constant, both mathematical and physical.
-See for instance the monograph of Kipriyanov \cite{kipriyanov:1997} and the substantial literature surrounding ``generalized axially symmetric potentials'' \cite{erdelyi:1956,gilbert:1962,huber:1954,weinstein:1953,wittstein:2014}.
+It should also be stressed that Bessel operators of the precise kind studied here arise in numerous contexts outside of general relativity with negative cosmological constant, both mathematical and physical.